AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 <h2>Setting up your sketch with the OPC Configurator 3000</h2>

-A good starting point for this were the previous Crayon Code sketches.
+A good starting point for this were previous Crayon Code sketches.
 There's a couple of ways to do this, depending on how you structure your sketch and how you want to incorporate the initial random seed throughout your sketch.
-The most fitting way to do this was how Okazz handled it in his 'Crack' sketch which only draws and redraws the graphics to the canvas on three occasions:
+The most fitting way to do this for my purposes, was how Okazz handled it in his 'Crack' sketch, which only draws and redraws the graphics to the canvas on three occasions:

 1. An initial rendering pass
-2. Whenever one of the OPC parameters change
+2. Whenever one of the OPC parameters changes
 3. Whenever the sketch/window is resized

-This was important because running my sketch the sketch that I had in mind in real-time would have been very laggy, and since it doesn't have any animated components it doesn't need to do so.
-To set up his method we'll first have to set up a couple of sliders:
+This was important because running the sketch that I had in mind in real-time would have been very laggy, and since it doesn't have any animated components it doesn't need to do so.
+Hence it was sufficient to update the sketch only when the parameters changed, or when the window is resized.
+Let's have a quick look how their method handles this!
+We'll first have to make some sliders to work with:

 <pre><code>/** OPC START **/
 OPC.slider('seed', Math.floor(Math.random() * 1000), 0, 1000, 1);